DaGoatTonk/Firefox-Fix-for-aniwatch-mobile/README.md

 A super easy fix with 5 steps. tested and it works perfectly!

-FOR IOS THE WHOLE IDEA IS THE SAME, BUT YOU HAVE TO USE WORKAROUND- ORION BROWSER WITH VIOLENT MONKEY
+FOR IOS THE WHOLE IDEA IS THE SAME, BUT YOU HAVE TO USE A WORKAROUND- ORION BROWSER WITH VIOLENT MONKEY

 # MegaCloud Domain Redirect - Userscript